VikMelanchenko/goit-react-hw-04-hooks-images/README.md

-Refactoring of the Contact Book code using React hooks.
+Refactoring of the Image Finder code using React hooks.

 To warn when adding contacts was used react-toastify.